Rainbow Trout vs Cod: Which Is Better? Let’s Compare

 Studies suggest omega-3s can help reduce joint pain and stiffness in people with rheumatoid arthritis.
 They may also boost the effectiveness of anti-inflammatory drugs.

-Of the seven B vitamins listed in the table above, rainbow trout contained a higher percentage of all seven of them.
-Although cod contains the same vitamins but in lower amounts.
+Of the seven B vitamins listed in the table above, the trout contained a higher percentage of each B vitamin.

 - Cardiovascular disease